Types of Charcoal

 Briquette Charcoal

-On the other hand, briquette charcoal is made from compressed charcoal powder from whole chunks of charcoal that have been pulverized.
+Briquette charcoal comes form the process of compressing charcoal powder from pulverized whole chunks.
 This charcoal powder is mixed with binders and pressed into a form to create a uniform shape.
 Briquettes tend to burn longer and provide really consistent heat and cook time.

 Almost all brands of briquettes produce more ash than lump charcoal.
 Additionally, some brands may contain additives from the binder or accelerants to help the charcoal light easier.